odoo/odoo/doc/howtos/rdtraining/inheritance.rst

 **Reference**: the documentation related to this topic can be found in :ref:`reference/orm/inheritance`.

-In our real estate module, we would like to display the list of properties linked to a salesman, directly in the Settings / Users & Companies / Users form view.
+In our real estate module, we would like to display the list of properties linked to a salesperson, directly in the Settings / Users & Companies / Users form view.
 To do so, we need a field on the ``res.users`` model, adapt the view to add it.